hotpeppersec/cloudlab/docs/_source/01_setup.rst

 like to thanks his family, especially his loving wife for making it possible to maintain focus in a focus-stealing world.

+Feedback has been a key component in getting these words organized into the order they appear before you today.
+Special thank you to all the reviewers including Aaron Didier (@phreakinggeek).

 *************
 Prerequisites
 *************